danielerialdi/robot_urdf/README.md

 In both cases, the robot can be stopped anytime by pressing `q`.
 The node will not be killed but just paused, so that it can be restarted by pressing `r`.
 ## Vision nodes
+The vision nodes can be found in our [vision repo](https://github.com/annikadl/ros2_aruco.git).

 For the vision part, two nodes need to be launched:
 - `aruco_node`, part of the `ros2_aruco` package
 - `vision_node`, the node we developed